-Charles Hurst, part of Lookers PLC, has, to date, made a capital investment of £755,244 as part of the RHI scheme and as it applies in both Northern Ireland and in Great Britain.
+Charles Hurst, part of Lookers Limited, has, to date, made a capital investment of £755,244 as part of the RHI scheme and as it applies in both Northern Ireland and in Great Britain.
 This does not include budgeted maintenance or replacement costs or staffing associated.

 In April 2014 - March 2015, Charles Hurst made mandatory CRC (Carbon Reduction Commitment) payments of £210,254 and £366,144 in April 2015 - March 2016.
 We anticipate a similar amount of around £350,000 for April 2016-March 2017 (An estimated total of around £930,000).
 Smaller public and private sector organisations are excluded from this scheme.
 Reducing the impact of these ‘tax’ payments can be mitigated by companies which reduce their carbon footprint.

 Charles Hurst Operations Director Colin McNab said: